 The Sentence Never Ends

-According to the radio commercials of a large american conglomerate, “the conversation never ends with &”.
-McDonald’s should license this to make it a part of the Hamburger University curriculum: “The sentence never ends with and”.
+According to the radio commercials of a [large american conglomerate][1], “the conversation never ends with &”.
+[McDonald’s][2] should license this to make it a part of the [Hamburger University][3] curriculum: “The sentence never ends with and”.

-I went to a local restaurant the other morning and ordered two breakfast burritos (formerly part of the dollar menu) and two hash browns.
-Just before getting my food I asked for 5 packets of mild sauce and two packets of ketchup.
+I went to a [local][4] restaurant the other morning and ordered two breakfast burritos (formerly part of the dollar menu) and two hash browns.
+Just before getting my food I asked for 5 packets of mild sauce _and_ two packets of ketchup.
 The worker hands me four packets of mild sauce and then walks away, returning later to ask if I need soemthing else.
 Before I can answer they realize why five does not equal four and hand me an additional packet of mild sauce, relegating my request to a land of forgotten dreams.

 Fed up with this, I asked for two packets of ketchup and some more napkins.
 (When having hashbrowns I use a total of five napkins…the first four are used to soak the grease off of them.)
 I had two packets of ketchup dropped in my hand and then the clerk turned away again.
 Now some may berate me for changing the requested items in the middle, but I firmly believe that my sentences were being stopped with the word and which means it doesn’t really make a difference.